datacamp-content-public/Beginning-Statistics-with-R/chapter1.md

 )
 par(mar = c(0,0,0,0),oma = c(0,0,0,0))
 dotplot <- function(x){
-  stripchart(x,xaxt = "n",method = "stack")
+  stripchart(x,xaxt = "n",method = "stack",pch = 19,offset = 1)
   axis(1,at = x,pos = 0.9)
 }
 dotplot(Electorial_Votes)
 ```

 `@possible_answers`

 - skew left
  - [skew right]
  - symmetric
  - neither skewed nor symmetric

-`@feedback`
+`@feedbacks`

- - look at the dotplot again
+ - Look at the dotplot again, the tail is going to the right.
  - Good!
- - look at the dotplot again
+ - Look at the dotplot again, the left side and the right sides of the dotplot look different.
- - look at the dotplot again
+ - Look at the dotplot again, most of the data is on the left but there are a few points trailing to the right.

 ---